hlaxkar/Tachiyomi-Desktop/README.md

-# Tachiyomi-Web
+# Tachiyomi-Desktop

-Welcome to the Tachiyomi-Web!
+Welcome to the Tachiyomi-Desktop!
 This is an Angular and Electron-based application that allows users to read manga on PC platforms.
 The app provides features such as browsing manga, managing a library, tracking updates, and more.

 ## Features